CSC207-UofT/course-project-bug-makers/phase1/designdocument.md

 We'll be referring to the following system design diagram in our discussion.
 ![](designdocument.assets/systemdesign.png)
-- Course Service: present course information to users and seclude the timetable based on user's course list, by a tested scheduling algorithm. ([here](/teamDocumentation/CourseServiceControllerDocumentation.md) for details)
+- Course Service: presents course information to users and schedules the timetable based on user's course list through a tested scheduling algorithm. ([here](/teamDocumentation/CourseServiceControllerDocumentation.md) for details)
 - Review Service: user can rate and share their comments to instructors and courses.
-In addition, review service integrates with our course service to provide instructor recommendation functionality thorough a machine learning approach. ([here](/teamDocumentation/ReviewServiceDocumentation.md) for review detail and [here](/teamDocumentation/ReviewRecommendationSystem.md) for ML detail)
+In addition, the review service integrates with our course service to provide instructor recommendation functionality thorough a machine learning approach. ([here](/teamDocumentation/ReviewServiceDocumentation.md) for review detail and [here](/teamDocumentation/ReviewRecommendationSystem.md) for ML detail)
-- Calendar Service: visualize user's schedule by presenting calendar and timetables.
-Note that we offer 7 types of calendar design and 3 term options, which produces 21 customizations for our user. ([here](/teamDocumentation/CalendarServiceDocumentation.md) for details)
+- Calendar Service: visualizes a user's schedule by presenting calendars and timetables.
+Note that we offer 7 types of calendar designs and 3 term options, which produces 21 customizations for our user. ([here](/teamDocumentation/CalendarServiceDocumentation.md) for details)
-- User Service: storing and synthesising user's information stored in our cloud database. ([here](/teamDocumentation/UserServiceDocumentation.md) for details)
+- User Service: stores and synthesizes a user's information stored in our cloud database. ([here](/teamDocumentation/UserServiceDocumentation.md) for details)
 - CMD shell/ Web GUI: parallel systems providing multiple ways for user to interact with our system.
   - CMD shell's demo (stable release, [here](/teamDocumentation/cmdDocumentation.md) for commands):
     - ![](designdocument.assets/readmedemo.gif)